Prasaya/online_job_portal/README.md

 # Introduction

 Online Job Portal is a job recommendation system using ontology based recommendation system.
 It uses user's and job's profile to determine job compatibility.
 A job seeker can subscribe for new job notifications via email or sms.
+The application is hosted at [NepalJobs](https://nepaljobs.cf)

 # Getting Started